jane77u/frps-onekey/README.md

  <!-- vim-markdown-toc GFM -->

+* ## [v0.49.0 [2023/05/29]](#v0.49.0[2023/05/29])
+We have thoroughly refactored xtcp in this version to improve its penetration rate and stability.

+In this version, different penetration strategies can be attempted by retrying connections multiple times.
+Once a hole is successfully punched, the strategy will be recorded in the server cache for future reuse.
+When new users connect, the successfully penetrated tunnel can be reused instead of punching a new hole.

+Due to a significant refactor of xtcp, this version is not compatible with previous versions of xtcp.

+To use features related to xtcp, both frpc and frps need to be updated to the latest version.
+* ### NEW
+     > The frpc has added the nathole discover command for testing the NAT type of the current network.

+     > XTCP has been refactored, resulting in a significant improvement in the success rate of penetration.

+     > When verifying passwords, use subtle.ConstantTimeCompare and introduce a certain delay when the password is incorrect.

+    * ### FIX
+     > Fix the problem of lagging when opening multiple table entries in the frps dashboard.

 * ## [v0.48.0 [2023/03/08]](#v0.48.0[2023/03/08])
     * ### NEW
      > The httpconnect type in tcpmux now supports authentication through the parameters http_user and http_pwd.